What is a Persistent Link?

 - Click on the article’s title for more details

 - Click on the “Permalink” link off to the right side of the screen to generate the direct URL.
+This persistent link already contains athenized information, there is no need to athenize this link.

 - Copy the direct URL that is generated